-This recipe for Paleo Chili is a classic cold-weather or game day soup.
+This recipe for Paleo Chili is made with grass fed ground beef, celery, jalapeno peppers, onion, zucchini and tomatoes and is seasoned with our blend of Paleo Chili Seasoning.
+Its a classic, easy and fast cold-weather or game day soup.
 I posted our Paleo Chili Seasoning on the site the other day, so I thought I would follow it up with the actual recipe that it goes with…you know, full circle and all.
 This recipe is really great for football season…which is COMPLETELY appropriate for this weekend!
 Who doesn’t like a good bowl of chili to go with watching the game?!
-I think we’ll make it with some Paleo approved hotdogs, Paleo Tostones and some delish Paleo Guacamole!
+I think we’ll make it with some Paleo approved hotdogs, Paleo Tostones and some fresh Paleo Guacamole!

-Anyways, we’re off enjoy the weekend and you should too!
+Anyways, we’re off to enjoy the weekend and you should too!
 Hope you enjoy!

 2 Celery stalks